Prescriptive preparation and verification of nonstabilizer states

 \textit{Summary.---} We have experimentally demonstrated a high-efficiency QSV protocol for verifying the nonstabilizer three-qubit $W_3$ state, using a modified homogeneous strategy.
-Crucially, the QSV protocol in our implementation serves not only as a verification tool, but also a core component in the state preparation process itself — guiding and validating high-fidelity generation of target states in real time.
+Crucially, in contrast to its conventional use as a purely diagnostic tool, the QSV protocol in our implementation can be elevated to a prescriptive framework for quantum state preparation by providing quantitative fidelity indicators for target states with minimal measurement resources.
 This dual functionality highlights the practical utility of QSV beyond its conventional role.

-These breakthroughs are enabled by the homogeneous structure of the QSV operator, which supports both rigorous verification of the fidelity lower bounds as well as direct estimation of the average fidelity.
-As compared to full QST, our QSV-based approach requires significantly fewer measurement settings and samples, yet achieves consistent and reliable estimation of the fidelity.
-These features posits QSV as a powerful and resource-efficient tool for both quantum state verification and high-precision quantum state engineering in near-term quantum experiments.
+These breakthroughs are enabled by the homogeneous structure of the QSV operator, which supports both rigorous verification of the fidelity lower bounds and direct estimation of the average fidelity.
+As compared with full QST, our QSV-based approach requires significantly fewer measurement settings and samples, yet achieves consistent and reliable estimation of the fidelity.
+These features position QSV as a powerful and resource-efficient tool for both quantum state verification and high-precision quantum state engineering in near-term quantum experiments.
+Although the present experiment focuses on demonstrating this prescriptive capability rather than low-latency control, the same framework is in principle compatible with closed-loop feedback control and thus holds promise for genuine real-time tasks in future high-speed implementations, including fast state preparation, long-term quantum state stabilization and entanglement distribution.

-\acknowledgments This work was supported by the National Natural Science Foundation of China (Grants No.~92365115, No.~12474480, No.~92265115, and No.~12175014) and the National Key R\&D Program of China (Grant No.~2022YFA1404900).
+\acknowledgments This work was supported by the National Natural Science Foundation of China (Grants No.~92365115, No.~12474480, No.~92265115, and No.~12175014), the National Key R\&D Program of China (Grant No.~2022YFA1404900), and the Beijing Natural Science Foundation (Grant No.~1262037).
 Y.-C. Liu is also supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1, Project No.~390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).

 \onecolumngrid